MSc Social Justice and Community Action

 To help you best prepare for your degree, your Programme Director has identified some pre-reading materials which you may want to engage with.

-Whether you have signed up for the masters, postgraduate diploma or certificate, I'd like to extend a warm welcome to the MSc Social Justice and Community Action.
-In joining us, you are becoming part of a global community of learners with a shared dedication to advancing social justice in diverse settings.
+Whether you have signed up for the MSc, Postgraduate Diploma or Postgraduate Certificate, I'd like to extend a warm welcome to the Social Justice and Community Action programme.
+In joining us, you are becoming part of a global community of learners with a common dedication to advancing social justice in diverse settings.

 On these pages, you will find useful information to help you prepare for your studies, as well as key dates and useful reading.
-Please read all of this information carefully and note that on the 'Preparing for your studies' page there are some tasks for you to complete.
+Please read all this information carefully and note that on the 'Preparing for your studies' page there are some tasks for you to complete before you fully enrol.

-Please take some time to watch/listen to our pre-recorded welcome for January joiners, where the Programme Director (that’s me!), Academic Cohort Lead (Dr Claire Bynner) and Student Advisor (Daniel Davis Wood) introduce themselves and give you some essential information about the programme, their roles and how they can support you.
+Please take some time to watch/listen to our pre-recorded welcome, where your Programme Director (Dr Callum McGregor), Academic Cohort Lead (Dr Claire Bynner) and Student Adviser (Daniel Davis Wood) introduce themselves and give you some essential information about the programme, their key roles and how they can support you with your studies.

 I'm looking very much forward to working with you!